Indians are known for their ‘street smart’ economic mindset that enables them to find solutions to impregnable challenges despite the constraints.

 Increase in the Internet Penetration

-The e-commerce industry in India has been growing with the rise in the internet penetration due to major improvements in the telecom infrastructure.
+The e-commerce industry in India has been growing with the rise in internet penetration due to major improvements in the telecom infrastructure.
 While the 3G and 4G services are making a way into India along with declining data tariffs, internet data spend is growing significantly.
-Even when India ranks the lowest in Asia in internet speed, the data rates in India are 3 times cheaper than in the US and 2 times cheaper than in China.
-Government schemes such as a National Optical Fiber Network (NOFN) can significantly increase the internet penetration in the rural communities as well as provide a means for e-commerce companies to tap the huge market potential there.
+Even when India ranks the lowest in Asia at internet speed, the data rates in India are 3 times cheaper than in the US and 2 times cheaper than in China.
+Government schemes such as a National Optical Fiber Network (NOFN) can significantly increase internet penetration in the rural communities as well as provide a means for e-commerce companies to tap the huge market potential there.

 Growth in Smartphone Adoption

 Smartphone growth has been massive over the years and is expected to exhibit more growth in the coming years.
 The smartphone’s adoption in India is propelled by several factors such as low prices due to high competition, ease of accessibility to content, and prevalence of internet enabled services.
-According to a report, India has the highest share of globally 41% of mobile based e-commerce sales.
-Almost 70-75% of the online traffic of e-commerce sites come from mobile phones, the leading e-commerce companies stated and thus higher revenues are coming from mobile applications like 50% for Flipkart while 70% for Quikr.
+According to a report, India has the highest share of globally 41% of mobile-based e-commerce sales.
+Almost 70-75% of the online traffic of e-commerce sites comes from mobile phones, the leading e-commerce companies stated and thus higher revenues are coming from mobile applications like 50% for Flipkart while 70% for Quikr.

 Evolution of New Payment Solutions